ada-lo/min-projects/README.md

 # min projects
- this are project done from the roadmap page
+ this are projects done from the roadmap page